linode/docs/docs/platform/one-click/deploy-plex-with-one-click-apps/index.md

     ![Add Media Library — Start](media-library-add.png "Add Media Library — Start.")

-1. Select your library type, set the name for your media library, select your language, then select **NEXT**.
+1. Select your library type, set the name for your media library, select your language, then select the **NEXT** button.

     ![Set Media Library Type, Name, and Language](media-library-type-name-language.png "Set Media Library Type, Name, and Language.")

-1. Click **BROWSE FOR MEDIA FOLDER**, navigate to the directory within `/media` where your files are stored, then select **ADD**.
+1. Click **BROWSE FOR MEDIA FOLDER**, navigate to the directory within `/media` where your files are stored, then select the **ADD** button.

     ![Select Media Library Directory](media-library-select-directory.png "Select Media Library Directory.")

-1. Once you are satisfied with your selection, select **ADD LIBRARY**.
+1. Once you are satisfied with your selection, select the **ADD LIBRARY** button.

     ![Add Media Library — Finish](media-library-finish.png "Add Media Library — Finish.")